Changes to our services

 This programme could benefit pupils, in Year 9 and above, at this unsettling time.
 It's available at bronze, silver and gold award levels.

 Face to face youth club sessions are suspended until further notice.
+A timetable of online activities is published weekly on the Youth Service website.

 We'll continue with home visits and small groups for our most vulnerable, and will review this in line with government advice.
-We're preparing to introduce more activities online.

 Please check the Youth Service website for updates.Print this page